JohnSundell/Unbox/README.md

 **Compile time error: `Ambiguous reference to member 'unbox'`**

 Swift cannot find the appropriate overload of the `unbox` method to call.
 Make sure you have conformed to any required protocol (such as `Unboxable`, `UnboxableEnum`, etc).
+Note that you can only conform to one Unbox protocol for each type (that is, a type cannot be both an `UnboxableEnum` and `UnboxableByTransform`).
 Also remember that you can only reference concrete types (not `Protocol` types) in order for Swift to be able to select what overload to use.

 **`Unbox()` returns nil**